aerospike/backup-go/cmd/asrestore/readme.md

   # AEROSPIKE_SERVER_NOT_AVAILABLE,
   # AEROSPIKE_BATCH_FAILED,
   # AEROSPIKE_MAX_ERROR_RATE.
-  # This base timeout value is also used as the interval multiplied by --retry-multiplier to increase
+  # This base timeout value is also used as the interval multiplied by retry-multiplier to increase
   # the timeout value between retry attempts.
   retry-base-timeout: 1000
-  # Increases the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.
+  # Increases the delay between subsequent retry attempts for the errors listed under retry-base-timeout.
   # The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber)
   retry-multiplier: 1
-  # Set the maximum number of retry attempts for the errors listed under --retry-base-timeout.
+  # Set the maximum number of retry attempts for the errors listed under retry-base-timeout.
   # The default is 0, indicating no retries will be performed
   retry-max-retries: 1
-  # Restore mode: auto, asb, asbx.
-According to this parameter different restore processes wil be started.
-  # auto - starts restoring from both .asb and .asbx files.
-  # asb - restore only .asb backup files.
-  # asbx - restore only .asbx backup files.
-  mode: "auto"
   # Validate backup files without restoring.
   validate-only: false
 compression: